“Liza Monroy is a great date – a masterful storyteller, witty, urbane, tender, and hilarious.”

 What are the best ways look for and find love in our times?
 Do our parents really know best?
 And what happens when, rather than trying to evade a controlling mother, you hand her the reins to your (love) life instead?

 I hope you’ll consider reading Seeing As Your Shoes Are Soon To Be On Fire.
 (The answer to the question of the funny title is within its pages.
-Hint hint: it’s literal.)
-Find me via the contact form to let me know what you think!
-I also answer advice questions, and my mother is available for “profiling” anyone you’re dating or thinking of giving the opportunity to enter your heart-space.
+Hint: it’s literal.)
+Find me via the contact form to let me know what you think, send advice questions, or have my mother “profile” anyone you’re dating or thinking of giving the opportunity to enter your heart-space.
 Listen to us talk about this in an interview for LA’s awesome NPR affiliate, KCRW.

 “…it is interesting to watch Monroy learn her lessons, to stop romanticizing her partners or assigning them to neat boxes, to assert boundaries and rules, even if they get broken.
 When she finally gets her happy ending, it feels earned.”